Qualytics/userguide/docs/settings/integrations/alation.md

 ### Data Health

-In Alation, each asset has a Data Health tab which Qualytics leverages to present in a tabular manner insights of our data quality checks and their current status based on the count of anomalies per check.
+In the Alation tables' page a tab called **Data Health** can be found which is leveraged by Qualytics to present in a tabular manner insights of our data quality checks and their current status based on the count of anomalies per check.

 ![Screenshot](../../assets/integrations/alation-data-health.png)